Life insurance

 Life Insurance Awareness Month: Real Stories

-To truly understand the difference life insurance can make in someone’s life, it’s best to speak to those with firsthand experience.
+To truly understand the difference life insurance can make in someone’s life, it’s best to speak to those with firsthand experience (for example, here are the life insurance policies that real families chose, and why).
 In honor of Life Insurance Awareness month, we spoke to three different people whose lives were deeply changed by life insurance.

 The Burden of Single Motherhood